 If drivers and programs are required for the MS-DOS environment, then these can be loaded by editing (or creating) CONFIG.SYS and AUTOEXEC.BAT in the root directory.

 The problem with MS-DOS USB drivers in Windows 98SE

 Separate USB drivers are needed for the GUI and the CLI environments.
 However, USB drivers required for the MS-DOS 7.1 CLI environment are not compatible with the GUI environment.
 This presents a problem because Windows 98SE when booting processes everything in CONFIG.SYS and AUTOEXEC.BAT regardless of whether the GUI or the CLI is being loaded.
 Hence the user, if booting straight to the GUI, needs to prevent those MS-DOS USB drivers being automatically loaded.
 Later in this article I'll show how that can be done.

 I'm not going to elaborate on the history of these drivers or how they work.
 That information can be found on the Internet or in the linked zip files.
 I'll just present them here and show how I used them.

 (i) For the Windows 98SE GUI

-I managed to find a driver on the Internet which can be obtained from this website.
-It's an installation executable designed to be run from the Windows 98SE GUI.
+I managed to find a driver which can be downloaded here.
+It's an installation executable designed to be run from the Windows 98SE GUI (Google 'nusb33e.exe' to find out more).
 On my machine, this installs without an issue and recognises many flash drive devices.
-If you are never going to use USB with native MS-DOS programs run from MS-DOS 7.1 then this is all you need.
+If you are JUST going to use USB with Windows 98 and not with native MS-DOS programs run from MS-DOS 7.1 then this is all you need.